Howard Hanna Real Estate Careers

 Ohio

-Ohio Licensing Requirements:
+State of Ohio Real Estate Licensing Requirements:

-1. Be honest, truthful, and of good reputation.
+3. Be honest, truthful, and of good reputation.

 4. Not have been convicted of a felony or a crime of moral turpitude.
 Not have violated any civil rights laws regarding real estate within the past two years as determined by a court of law or violated any rules of the Ohio Division of Real Estate.
 In some circumstances, it is possible to have a conviction or violation disregarded, which would allow you to sit for the exam.
 The Division may only make a determination with respect to a conviction or violation if you file an application.
 For additional information on this process, contact the Division directly or review the additional information found on the Division’s website.